Optical and transport properties of NbN thin films revisited: Introduction

 Thin NbN films, especially its $\delta-$phase, have superior superconducting properties,\cite{chand2012transport} and can be deposited by various methods,\cite{kafizas2013cvd,volkov2019superconducting, ziegler2012superconducting}.
 They typically exhibit a polycrystalline structure with grains of various sizes, each possessing a relatively well-defined cubic lattice interrupted by vacancy defects. \cite{lin2013characterization, toth2014transition} The grain boundaries consist of disordered NbN alloy, often containing oxygen, as well.\cite{lengauer1986herstellung,cabanel1990correlations} Despite their granularity, NbN thin films can be considered as homogeneously disordered metal, especially regarding their optical response.
 This is natural in the case of high intergrain conductivity\cite{beloborodov2007granular} or for mean free path that is small in comparison to the grain size. \cite{reiss1986grain,pellan1990temperature}

 It is known that the presence of disorder in metals, either granular or homogenous, leads to quantum corrections (QCs) to the Drude conductivity.
-In highly disordered metals, the density of states (DOS) at the Fermi level is suppressed, suppressing their conductivity, as well. \cite{Altshuler1985} The correction to the real part of conductivity in 3D homogeneously disordered films, as obtained by Altshuler and Aronov in Ref.~\onlinecite{Altshuler1985} as well as from scaling arguments,\cite{mcmillan1981scaling} can be expressed in the following unified form \cite{neilinger2019observation, kaveh1982universal}
+In highly disordered metals, the density of states (DOS) at the Fermi level is suppressed, suppressing their conductivity, as well. \cite{Altshuler1985} The correction to the real part of conductivity in 3D homogeneously disordered films, as obtained by Altshuler and Aronov in Ref.~\citenum{Altshuler1985} as well as from scaling arguments,\cite{mcmillan1981scaling} can be expressed in the following unified form \cite{neilinger2019observation, kaveh1982universal}

-Here, $\sigma_0$ is the Drude conductivity, $\mathcal{Q}$ is the strength of the correction, also called quantumness. \cite{neilinger2019observation} The electron relaxation rate relates is defined as reciprocal relaxation time $\Gamma=1/\tau$.
-The energy $\Omega$ is determined by various energy scales, such as incident photon energy $\hbar\omega$, temperature $\propto k_BT$, or magnetic field $\propto \mu_BB$.
+Here, $\sigma_0$ is the Drude conductivity and $\mathcal{Q}$ is the strength of the quantum corrections, also referred to as quantumness. \cite{neilinger2019observation} The electron relaxation rate is defined as reciprocal relaxation time $\Gamma=1/\tau$.
+The quantity $\Omega$ is determined by incident photon energy $\hbar\omega$, and temperature $\sim k_BT$, and can be approximated as \cite{Altshuler1985,neilinger2019observation}

+which effectively leads to the temperature smearing of the square root singularity in Eq. (\ref{eq:AA}) at low photon energies.
 Although this behaviour is routinely observed at energies of the order of meV, it is rarely taken into account in optical response analysis. \cite{lee1995reflectance} Notably, in the study by Neilinger et al.,\cite{neilinger2019observation} the square root corrections (\ref{eq:AA}) were observed up to optical frequencies in MoC thin films.
 Although not directly measured, a numerical study proposed a similar square root behavior in NbN.\cite{kern2021numerical}